 Architects say the gravity-defying structure is capable of supporting several hundred people simultaneously and will not be affected by powerful winds that often roar through the Grand Canyon.

 Weighing roughly 500 tonnes, the walkway is constructed with layer upon layer of reinforced glass and supported by massive steel bolts that have been driven 14m into surrounding bedrock.
+Giant shock absorbers also will prevent the structure from quivering under the weight of visitors, architects say.

 The project, which took two years to complete, is the latest example of Native American tribes seeking to generate income through tourism.
 The Hualapai are hoping that the Skywalk will persuade visitors to come to their remote section of the Grand Canyon, which previously struggled to lure tourists with its Old West-style villages and tours.